jopez/RepData_PeerAssessment1/PA1_template.md

 ## 61 2012-11-30 37.3826  34.11
 ```

 Clearly, after we replaced the missing values with the mean of the 5-minutes interval, the mean, median, and the histogram are  not the same.
-You can think of it as if before the NAs values contributed with 0 to the computation of the mean and the media, but now they contribute with a greater value.
+This is because before, with the cleaned values, the `NA` values were not taken into account.
+However, all those values are now replaced by its respective mean, and thus **the total daily number of steps increases**.

 ## Are there differences in activity patterns between weekdays and weekends?